loraa23/CS-351-Group-Project/README.md

 **Q3b:** What are the usernames of each group member on that platform?
 **Q3c:** What is your group’s expected response time to messages?

-**Example:**
-*We will use Discord for communication*
+*We will being using Discord for communication*

 *Usernames:*
-*Justin - ghostmechanic*
+*Lora - appleroox*
-*Claudia - ninth.py*
+*Rishi - rnov2001*
-*Mauricio - itsperi*
+*Hibatul - hm05633*

-*Our expected response time will be within 12 hours.*
+*Our expected response time will be within 24 hours.*

 ---

 # Norms

 **Q4a:** How will your group handle situations when there is conflict in your group?

+If there is conflict in the group, we can create a poll in the channel to resolve any disputes.
+We will, however, make sure everyone has a chance to explain their side so that every point of view is equally considered.

 **Q4b:** How will your group handle situations when a member is not contributing enough?

-**Example:**
-*If there is a disagreement on direction, we will resolve it with a unanimous vote.*
-*If team members do not pull their weight, the team will politely remind them of their duties.*
-*If they continue to not pull their weight, then they will get another warning and a chance to start being more productive.*
+If a member is not contributing enough, we will check in on them to see what the issue is, and offer support to a reasonable extent.
+If the problem continues, we will contact the instructor.

 ---